Vision-Intelligence-Enabled Beam Tracking for Cross-Interface Optical Wireless Communication between Underwater and Low-Altitude Platforms: System Model

 \section{System Model}

 Consider a cross-interface water-air OWC system in 3-dimensional space, which is illustrated in Fig. \ref{sysmodel}.
-Without loss of generality, we consider wireless backhaul from the UUV to the UAV platforms.
-Specifically, the optical signal is emitted by laser diode (LD) at $\mathrm{T}:(x_t,y_t,z_t)$, crossing the water-air interface at $\mathrm{S}:(x_s,y_s,z_s)$, and received by avalanche photodiode (APD) at $\mathrm{R}:(x_r,y_r,z_r)$.
-Note that LD-emitted carriers exhibit strong directionality, making transceiver alignment extremely crucial for the communication process\cite{High_speed_645}.
+Specifically, the optical signal is emitted by laser diode (LD) at position $\mathrm{T}:(x_t,y_t,z_t)$, crossing the water-air interface at position $\mathrm{S}:(x_s,y_s,z_s)$, and received by avalanche photodiode (APD) at $\mathrm{R}:(x_r,y_r,z_r)$.
+Note that the beam emitted from the LD exhibit strong directionality, making transceiver alignment extremely crucial for stable communication link\cite{High_speed_645}.
 To facilitate relevant theoretical analysis/innovations, below we establish a mathematical model for cross-interface optical transmission, which clearly characterizes the deleterious impacts on beam alignment from the fluctuating sea surface.